-On June 26, 2013, we entered into a credit agreement providing for a revolving line of credit, which we refer to as the Credit Facility.
-Committed funding under the Credit Facility was \$165.0 million as of December 31, 2014.
-The Credit Facility has an accordion feature which allows for an increase in the total loan size up to \$215.0 million.
+On May 4, 2015, we entered into an amended and restated credit agreement providing for a revolving line of credit, which we refer to as the Credit Facility.
+Committed funding under the Credit Facility was \$300.0 million as of December 31, 2015.
+The Credit Facility has an accordion feature which allows for an increase in the total loan size up to \$350.0 million.
 However, if we are unable to meet the terms of the accordion feature, we will be unable to expand the facility.
-The Credit Facility matures on September 17, 2017, with a one-year extension option bringing the potential maturity date to September 17, 2018.
+The revolving period of the Credit Facility ends May 3, 2019, followed by a one-year amortization period with a final maturity date of May 3, 2020.
 If the facility is not renewed or extended, all principal and interest will be due and payable.

-There can be no guarantee that we will be able to renew, extend or replace the Credit Facility upon its maturity on terms that are favorable to us, if at all.
-Our ability to expand the Credit Facility, and to obtain replacement financing at the time of maturity, will be constrained by then-current economic conditions affecting the credit markets.
-In the event that we are not able to expand the Credit Facility, or to renew, extend or replace the Credit Facility at the time of its maturity, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC under the Code.
+There can be no guarantee that we will be able to renew, extend or replace the Credit Facility when principal payments are due and payable on terms that are favorable to us, if at all.
+Our ability to expand the Credit Facility, and to obtain replacement financing when principal payments are due and payable, will be constrained by then-current economic conditions affecting the credit markets.
+In the event that we are not able to expand the Credit Facility, or to renew, extend or replace the Credit Facility when principal payments are due and payable, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC under the Code.